timdoherty/fe-tdd-l-n-l/README.md

 Step 4 starts with passing specs and refactored code for our "todo list" React component.
 From here we'll try to startup the application and make it look passable.

+## Step 5
+Step 5 has the completed app, with a passable UX